Long term financing lowers payments, but presents a higher risk of default

 - If you go up to a 7-year loan, the average amount is $32,200

-Both of these points make sense when you consider the relation of loan term to monthly payment obligation.
+Both of these points make sense when you consider the relation of the loan term to a monthly payment obligation.
 A longer term lowers your monthly payments.
 If you have bad credit, you qualify for a loan at a higher interest rate.
 So, often times these borrowers extend the term to offset higher interest charges.
 The same is true of larger loan amounts.

 What you can do

 “Long term auto loans help lower your payments, but they aren’t always a smart choice for financing,” explains Gary Herman, President of Consolidated Credit.
 “Consider that the average driver only keeps a new car for 71.4 months.
-So, basically borrowers would want to sell their cars before they finish paying off one of these longer-term loans.”
+So, basically, borrowers would want to sell their cars before they finish paying off one of these longer-term loans.”